Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 #### Known problems

-- Not every target requires a `Shield`, but `csolution` complains about a missing $Shield-Layer$.  csolution should not search for additional layers when all `consumed connections` are `provided` the layers already.
+- Not every target requires a `Shield`, but `csolution` complains about a missing $Shield-Layer$.  csolution should not search for additional layers when all `consumed connections` are `provided` the the layers already.
 - The board `B-U585I-IOT02A` as onboard WiFi and would not work with a `Shield`.
 The tool does not raise a conflict when the same `connection:` is `provided` multiple times, nor does check that a Shield layer is not required.

 #### Finalize Workflow